catalyst-cloud/catalystcloud-docs/source/object-storage/advanced.rst

 *************

-This is a means by which a temporary URL can be generated, to allow unauthenticated access to the Swift object at the given path.
+This is a means by which a temporary URL can be generated, to allow unauthenticated access to a Swift object at a given path.
 The access is via the given HTTP method (e.g. GET, PUT) and is valid for the number of seconds specified when the URL is created.